George Coats, 1st Baron Glentanar: Wealth and estate

+Under the terms of Lord Glentanar's (as Coat's was known after his elevation to the peerage in 1916) will, his son received all of his heritable (settled) real estate in England and Scotland, as well as 60% of the residuary personal estate.
+The will also provided for a 2,000 immediate payment and a dower annuity of £25,000 for life to his widow, Lady Glentanar.
+The Dowager Lady Glentanar also received a life interest in the couple's London residence No. 11 Hill Street, as well as Craigedinny House in Aberdeenshire and the Belleisle estate in Ayr.

 Family

 Lord Glentanar married Margaret Lothian Black, daughter of James Tait Black, of Underscar, Keswick, Cumberland.
 They had one son and two daughters.
 The elder daughter, the Honourable Lilian Maud, married the 5th Duke of Wellington, while the younger daughter, the Honourable Charlotte Margaret, married as her first husband William Walrond.
 He died in November 1918, aged 69, and was succeeded in the barony by his only son, Thomas.
 Lady Glentanar died in July 1935.

 A monument to his memory was erected in 1919 in St Thomas's Episcopal Church in Aboyne designed by Sir Robert Lorimer.